apache/asterixdb/asterix-doc/src/site/markdown/aql/manual.md

 An External dataset is stored outside of AsterixDB (currently datasets in HDFS or on the local filesystem(s) of the cluster's nodes are supported).
 External dataset support allows AQL queries to treat external data as though it were stored in AsterixDB, making it possible to query "legacy" file data (e.g., Hive data) without having to physically import it into AsterixDB.
-For an external dataset, an appropriate adaptor must be selected to handle the nature of the desired external data.
+For an external dataset, an appropriate adapter must be selected to handle the nature of the desired external data.
-(See the [guide to external data](externaldata.html) for more information on the available adaptors.)
+(See the [guide to external data](externaldata.html) for more information on the available adapters.)

 The following example creates an internal dataset for storing FacefookUserType records.
 It specifies that their id field is their primary key.